justty32/GameCore/README.md

 little_card.BeNew();   //example, it is BeNewCard() actually.
 ```

-For all Component and its inheritance, use Base.Component.GetSpawner<T>().Spawn to spawn a instance, T must be a Component inheritance.
+For all Component and its subclass, use Base.Component.GetSpawner<T>().Spawn to spawn a instance, T must be a Component's subclass.

 Or use the non-template version: GetSpawner(), put parameter with specific type-number or type-name.